camwestwood/xapi/recipes/universal-xapi-translator/vle-loggedout-input.md

 ## HOMEPAGE
 ### Description
-URL of the home page of the application for which the logout id applies.
+URL of the home page of the application for which the login id applies.

 ### Purpose
 Analytics